 Wildlife

-Grizzly and black bear are found throughout the area.
+Grizzly and black bears are found throughout the area.
 Mountain goat can be found in the upper elevations with moose in the lower valley.
 Numerous small mammals such as pine marten, marmots and porcupine also call this area home.

 BC Parks honours Indigenous Peoples’ connection to the land and respects the importance of their diverse teachings, traditions, and practices within these territories.
 This park webpage may not adequately represent the full history of this park and the connection of Indigenous Peoples to this land.
 We are working in partnership with Indigenous Peoples to update our websites so that they better reflect the history and cultures of these special places.